coinpaprika/dexpaprika-mcp/README.md

 - "Which DEXes are available on the Fantom network?"
 - "What tokens have the highest trading volume in the last 24 hours?"
 - "Find pools for the Jupiter token on Solana."
-- "What's the overall size of the DeFi ecosystem tracked by DexPaprika?"
+- "Get OHLCV data for the SOL/USDC pool on Solana for the past week."

 ## Available Tools